BMW X1 Review 2025

 Full specifications

-BMW X1 2024: Practicality
+BMW X1 2025: Practicality

-BMW has prioritised interior space in the new X1.
+BMW has prioritised interior space in the X1.
 It's bigger than its predecessor, while the wheels have been pushed further apart to increase room for passengers.
 Combine that with relatively low seats and a floating centre console, and the X1 feels cavernous inside.

-BMW X1 2024: Quality and finish
+BMW X1 2025: Quality and finish

 The more you spend on an X1, the posher it'll feel inside.
-The BMW X1 xLine comes with Sensatec faux-leather trim and gloss black interior highlights, while the M Sport takes things up a notch with sporty Alcantara seat coverings and aluminium interior finishes.
+The BMW X1 xLine comes with Sensatec faux-leather trim and gloss black interior highlights, while the M Sport takes things up a notch with sporty Alcantara-and-Sensatec seat coverings and aluminium interior finishes.

 That said, all BMW X1s feel pretty plush inside.
-You will find a few hard plastics low down in the cabin if you go hunting for them, but these feel like they'll stand up well to abuse from day-to-day family life.
+You will find a few hard plastics low down in the cabin if you really go hunting for them, but these feel like they'll stand up well to abuse from day-to-day family life.

-BMW X1 2024: Infotainment
+BMW X1 2025: Infotainment

 All BMW X1 trim levels come with the same twin-screen infotainment setup.
 This pairs a central 10.7-inch display with a 10.25-inch digital driver's display.

 It looks really impressive and adds significantly to the overall premium vibe of the BMW X1's interior.
 It's generally easy to operate and customisable, too, although it does lose points for lacking the rotary controller you'd find in other BMW models.
-That means you have to lean forward and use the touchscreen, or shout 'hey BMW' commands at the Intelligent Personal Assistant.
+That means you have to lean forward to prod at the touchscreen, or shout 'hey BMW' commands at the Intelligent Personal Assistant.
 This always feels a bit silly to us, but it's no worse than using Alexa or Siri.
 It can do some pretty useful stuff, too, including opening a window or turning on the heated seats.

 BMW X1 value for money